-While the 1987 Clean Water Act amendments dealt extensively with financial aid issues, funding questions have continued to arise and be addressed in the context of appropriations.
+Although the 1987 Clean Water Act amendments dealt extensively with financial aid issues, funding questions have continued to arise and be addressed in the context of appropriations.
 (For additional information, see CRS Report 96-647, Water Infrastructure Financing: History of EPA Appropriations.)

 FY2003.
-The Bush Administration presented its FY2003 budget request on February 4.
-It seeks a total \$1.335 billion for clean water infrastructure funds (compared with \$1.8 billion appropriated for FY2002), consisting of \$1.212 billion for clean water SRF grants and \$123 million for a limited number of special projects (especially in Alaska Native Villages and in communities on the U.S.-Mexico border).
+The Bush Administration's FY2003 budget request sought a total \$1.335 billion for clean water infrastructure funds (compared with \$1.8 billion appropriated for FY2002), consisting of \$1.212 billion for clean water SRF grants and \$123 million for a limited number of special projects (especially in Alaska Native Villages and in communities on the U.S.-Mexico border).
 The Administration eliminated funds for unrequested project spending that Congress earmarked in the FY2002 law which totaled \$344 million.
-Also, the Administration requested no funds for the municipal sewer overflow grants program enacted in 2000 (see below).
-The FY2003 budget includes a request to establish a \$20 million grant program for a Targeted Watersheds Project in a limited number of areas.
+Also, the Administration requested no funds for the municipal sewer overflow grants program authorized in 2000 in P.L.
+106-554 (discussed above).
+The FY2003 budget included a request to establish a \$20 million grant program for a Targeted Watersheds Project in a limited number of areas.
 Members of Congress criticized the request level for SRF capitalization grants, which is \$138 million below the FY2002 enacted amount.
 In August, the Senate Appropriations Committee approved an FY2003 funding bill for EPA that would provide \$1.45 billion, \$100 million more than the FY2002 level (S. 2797, S.Rept.
 107-222).
-The House Appropriations Committee approved its version of an FY2003 funding bill that provides \$1.35 billion for the clean water SRF program (H.R.
+The House Appropriations Committee approved its version of an FY2003 funding bill, providing \$1.3 billion for the clean water SRF program (H.R.
 5605, H.Rept.
 107-740).
-Final action on the legislation did not occur before the 107th Congress adjourned in November.
-As a result, a continuing resolution (H.J.Res.
-124) provides funding through January 11, 2003, at the same level as enacted for FY2002.
-According to EPA, FY2002 earmarked funding for special water infrastructure and other projects is not extended by the continuing resolution.